Delta Amidzovski

-Delta Amidzovski (born August 23, 2006) is an Australian track and field athlete who competes as a multi-event athlete.
-She won gold in the long jump at the 2024 World U20 Championships.
+Delta Amidzovski (born 23 August 2006) is an Australian track and field athlete who competes as a multi-event athlete.
+She won the medal gold in the long jump at the 2024 World Athletics U20 Championships, where she was also a bronze medalist in the 100 metres hurdles.
+She represented Australia in the long jump at the 2025 World Athletics Championships.

 Early life

 From New South Wales, Amidzovski is a member of Wollongong Athletics club.

 Career

 Amidzovski was selected to compete for Australia in the 100m hurdles at the 2022 World Athletics U20 Championships, held in Cali, Colombia in August 2022.
 At the age of 15 years-old, she was the youngest member of the team.
-On April 16, 2023 Amidzovski broke the Australian national under-18 100m hurdles record which had been held by Sally Pearson, running 12.03 seconds at the national junior athletics championships.
+On 16 April 2023 Amidzovski broke the Australian national under-18 100m hurdles record which had been held by Sally Pearson, running 13.03 seconds at the national junior athletics championships.
 Earlier that weekend Amidzovski also won gold in the under-18 women's long jump.
 In August 2023, Amidzovski won the 100m hurdles at the 2023 Commonwealth Youth Games.

+2024: World U20 Champion
-In April 2024, she set a new senior 110m hurdles personal best, and championship record time, of 13.31 seconds to win the Australian U20 national title in Adelaide at the Australian Athletics Championships.

-In 2024, she was named in the Australian team for the 2024 World Athletics U20 Championships in Lima, where she won gold in the long jump on 28 August 2024, with a personal best jump of 6.58 metres.
-She also competed in the 100m hurdles at the Championships, winning bronze.
+In April 2024, she set a new senior 100m hurdles personal best, and championship record time, of 13.31 seconds to win the Australian U20 national title in Adelaide at the Australian Athletics Championships.
+That year, she competed in the Australian team at the 2024 World Athletics U20 Championships in Lima, where she won gold in the long jump on 28 August 2024, with a personal best jump of 6.58 metres in the final round of the competition.
+She also competed in the 100m hurdles at the Championships, winning the bronze medal behind Kerrica Hill of Jamaica and Croatian Mia Wild.